-Guidelines for Catalog Course Descriptions from Instructors Osher Lifelong Learning Institute at George Mason University
+Guidelines for Catalog Course Descriptions from Instructors

+Osher Lifelong Learning Institute at George Mason University

-In submitting course descriptions and biographical material for the catalog, the Publications Committee asks that descriptions be informative, even enticing as to content, but brief.
-Biographical information should contain the instructor's current position and title and/or other background material pertinent to the course described.
+In submitting course descriptions and biographical material for the catalog, the Publications Committee asks that descriptions be informative-even enticing-as to content, but brief.
+Also consider a snappy and appealing title to draw interest to your course.
+Biographical information should contain the instructor's current position and title, and other background material pertinent to the course described.

 Two types of course description formats are standard.
 The first is when the instructor is the speaker for the entire course.
 In general, these course descriptions with bio should not exceed a word count of about 200 (about 28 lines in the catalog) unless absolutely necessary.
-Here is an example of what we mean, at about 190 words:
+Here is an example, at about 190 words: